zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 - NSPE Client ID.
 Optional.
 The NSPE Client ID is required when NSPE RTOS enforces non-secure task isolation.

-The mailbox design document can define additional members in mailbox message to accomplish mailbox communication between NSPE and SPE.
+The mailbox implementation may define additional members in mailbox message to accomplish mailbox communication between NSPE and SPE.

-When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or the handle, should be returned from SPE to NSPE via mailbox.
+When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or a handle, should be returned from SPE to NSPE via mailbox.

 Mailbox synchronization between NSPE and SPE
 ============================================